 Establish your relationships first

-This is not an overnight process, but it is critical since a lot of your current patients will not be willing to provide referrals until and unless they know you well and put great trust in you.
+This is not an overnight process, but it is critical since many of your current patients will not be willing to provide referrals until and unless they know you well and put great trust in you.

 You will want to handle each patient with utmost care and treat them as if your next referral depended on them.
-With every visit, you are actually establishing a foundation of trust that will ultimately earn you a valuable referral.
+Thus, with every visit, you are actually establishing a foundation of trust that will ultimately earn you a valuable referral.

 Avoid asking clients to refer you to others without giving them some sort of backup.
 It can be just as simple as your business card, a link to your webpage, or even a leaflet.

-It is also important to keep your social networks, website and blog updated, as people who are indicated by your patients may want to research more about you and your practice in these channels.
-You can take a look at the tips we've already given about blog, Facebook and Instagram.
+It is also important to keep your social networks, website, and blog updated, as people who are indicated by your patients may want to research more about you and your practice in these channels.
+You can take a look at the tips we've already given about blogging, Facebook and Instagram.

 Make a referral-generation plan

 Keep in mind that referrals are not automatic.
-Although some “just happen”, a majority of them occur because you do something to trigger them.
+Although some “just happen”, most of them occur because you do something to trigger them.

-A lot of business owners assume that if their product or service is topnotch or competitively priced, then it will automatically generate referrals.
-That is not always the case.
-You have to learn to ask, and ensure your assistant or any other employee(s) is on board too.
+Many business owners assume that if their product or service is topnotch or competitively priced, it will automatically generate referrals.
+Unfortunately, that is not always the case.
+You have to learn to ask and ensure your assistant or any other employee(s) is on board.

 A lot of your current patients will be more than willing to recommend you to others.
 Some even appreciate the chance to tell family, friends, and associates about something good they have discovered.

 Incentives are an excellent way to ensure you get referred to a wider audience.
-However, the kind of incentive you offer must complement your business.
+However, the kind of incentive you offer must compliment your business.

-The kind of incentive you offer will come to your financial capability, so make sure you are not spending way more than what you expect to earn from the new patients.
+The kind of incentive you offer will come to your financial capability, making sure you are not spending way more than what you expect to earn from the new patients.

 Target your most influential patients

-If you have a few patients who are influential (whether financially or politically), it is a great idea to seek referrals from them.
-These people may not be your best clients, but they are the people whose word and opinions would be the most effective as compared to others in your target audience.
+If you have a few influential patients (whether financially or politically), it is a great idea to seek referrals from them.
+These people may not be your best clients, but they are the people whose words and opinions would be the most effective compared to others in your target audience.

 Utilise every chance you get

-Whenever a patient compliments your service, respond with a thank you and immediately follow-up by a referral request.
-Say something like “I am glad you are happy with my work.
+Whenever a patient compliments your service, respond with a thank you and immediately follow up with a referral request.
+Say something like, “I am glad you are happy with my work.
 Do you know someone else who can also benefit from my services?”

 Don’t hesitate to ask every patient for referrals.
-You do not need to restrict your requests to patients only; you can also ask your assistant, associates, and fellow healthcare professionals.
+However, you do not need to restrict your requests to patients only; you can also ask your assistant, associates, and fellow healthcare professionals.